Versy Blog Post

 After the loss, the coach didn’t mince words.
 “AI is a tool, not a shortcut,” she told them, we learn and we'll do better.
 Yes, wise words but the coach also just had an important learning experience.
 We're all still learning when it comes to such powerful tools.

-How to Use AI in Debate: Practical Strategies for Success
+How to Use AI in Debate: Our Recommendation

 If you’re ready to explore AI’s potential in your debating journey, here are some practical ways to get started:

-1. Streamline Your Research : AI can save hours of research by summarizing articles, highlighting key points, or suggesting new angles.
+- Streamline Your Research : AI can save hours of research by summarizing articles, highlighting key points, or suggesting new angles.
 Use tools like ChatGPT to brainstorm arguments or refine your case.
 Just remember to fact-check everything—AI can occasionally generate incorrect information.
+It can also scan the web with deep research functions to help you find quality articles and educate you on a ton of topics.

 The Future of AI in Debate: What Lies Ahead?